appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

    docker-compose up -d
    ```

 When the server restarts, Appsmith updates to the latest version.
-This setup runs an Appsmith instance and a Watchtower instance to automate updates.
+This setup runs an Appsmith instance and a Watchtower instance.
+The Watchtower checks and  updates the instance whenever a new version becomes available.
 You may also schedule automatic updates for your instance.
 For more information, see [Configure auto-updates](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).

 ## Troubleshooting

-If you see deployment errors, you can roll back to a previous version to fix the issue.
+If you see deployment errors, you can rollback to a previous version to fix the issue.
 For more information, see [Restore Appsmith instance](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).

 If you continue to face issues, contact the [support team](mailto:support@appsmith.com).